 In short, a clean credit report helps you realize your financial goals.
 By contrast, a bad credit report can prevent you from doing all of that, as well as prevent you from renting property or car, and even getting that job you wanted.
 This makes it essential to understand how credit reports work and how to use them to your advantage.

-Fact: By law, everyone is entitled to receive one free credit report from all 3 credit bureaus every 12 months.
+By law, everyone is entitled to receive one free credit report from all 3 credit bureaus every 12 months.

-What is a credit report and what does it mean?
+What is a credit report?

-3 reports for you to review
+3 credit reports for you to review

 Although you always hear the saying to check your credit report regularly, in truth you don’t just have one report.